After a road trip through Uruguay Dropdown content, Greg Dickinson discovers the joys of self-drive.

 Alright, hands up.
 Fuel is pricey, driving abroad is stressful and travelling long distances by car is damaging to the environment.
-You may as well just do what you always do; book up some flights, buses and trains and be done with it.
+You may as well just do what you always do;

 But before you do that, remember that a road trip can be a seriously fun way of travelling, offering that rarest of commodities: total independence.
-What’s more, it doesn’t necessarily need to break the bank, and for eco-conscious travellers, there are ways of mitigating your carbon footprint while on the road.
+What’s more, it doesn’t necessarily need to break the bank, and for

 It’s time to make a mixtape, don some leather driving gloves and pop open the boot, people.
 Here are six reasons you should choose a road trip for your next big adventure.
 You might also want to read our round-up of the

 Wonder what’s down that winding dirt track?
 Go check it out.
 Want to make an impromptu detour to the beach for a mid-afternoon swim?
 Why the hell not.
 Fancy blasting out a thousand miles in one day?
 Well… maybe that’s not such a great idea, but at least you could if you really wanted to.

 Unlike relying on public transport, on a road trip you have the luxury of being able to be as spontaneous as you like – giving you the freedom to travel from A to whichever letter you damn please.

 Car rental isn’t cheap, but there are a few hacks to make it that bit more affordable.
 The first is to go on a road trip soon.
 Like, now.
 Fuel prices have recently tumbled across the globe, so wherever you go you’re likely to feel the benefits when travelling long distances.

 Another easy trick is to run a trolley around a supermarket at the beginning of the trip and stock up on food and drink – then use your car boot (trunk) as a larder for the duration of the trip, saving on the expense of eating out all the time.